VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 *Revisiting the infrastructure and applying some lessons learned*

-# Adding resilience and adding features
+# Introduction

 The two primary goals for this last stage in our journey are to make the system more resilient to failures and to improve the responsiveness of the UI.
 The focus of the effort to harden the system is on the **RegistrationProcessManager** class in the Orders and Registrations bounded context.
 The focus on performance is on the way the UI interacts with the domain-model during the order creation process.

-[Possibly describe incorporating two other bounded contexts.]

 ## Working definitions for this chapter